 - Everything Brian Michael Bendis does.

 - The most annoying example would be Marvel's Secret Invasion, wherein a few hours of comic-book time were stretched out over almost a year... and the ending wasn't worth the wait.

 - Lampshaded in the intro for the second issue of the Ultimate Spider-Man story where Spider-Man and Wolverine switche bodies.
 Bendis appears on the first page and says "This is the last part of the story, I promise.
 I mean, even I couldn't milk three issues out of this."

 - Much of Ultimate Marvel.
 Again, this can largely be blamed on Bendis, though Warren Ellis himself contributes (see Ultimate Nightmare).

 - The Star Wars Expanded Universe comics about the Emperor's rebirth, written in the nineties, are infamously disliked because they aren't decompressed, and many, many important events happen off-panel or else happen very, very quickly.

 - Ironically enough Geoff Johns, who supposedly left Marvel so he wouldn't be forced to write like this, has started to adapt this writing style into more and more of his works.
 The most notable examples as of late has been Legion of 3 Worlds and '"Flash Rebirth.''

-- Ever since Transformers: All Hail Megatron, most of IDW's "main" Transformers comics have suffered from the negative aspect of this trope, with issues feeling more like half or even a third of an issue than a full issue.
-Needless to say, "Speed up the pace!" has become an increasingly common post to be seen on the IDW Transformers forum.
+- For several years after Transformers: All Hail Megatron, most of IDW's "main" Transformers comics have suffered from the negative aspect of this trope, with issues that were more like half or even a third of an issue than a full issue.
+Needless to say, "Speed up the pace!" became an increasingly common post to be seen on the IDW Transformers forum.
 This has also been parodied extensively, most notably by David Willis here.